OpenWorksGroup/openbadges-directory/badge-from-location.markdown

 $dir_data = json_decode($result, true);
 {% endhighlight %}

-The values are then placed in an array, from which you can retrieve each value you want using the field name:
+The values are then placed in an array, from which you can retrieve each item you want using the field name:

 {% highlight php startinline %}
 foreach ($dir_data as $item){